zeul22/Hack2Hire-IndiGo/README.md

-# Hack-to-Hire Backend by IndiGo, lab37
+# Hack-to-Hire (Monitoring & Logging) by IndiGo, lab37

-This repository contains the backend code for the Hack-to-Hire project by IndiGo, lab37.
-The UI/UX is crafted using Nodejs, JavaScript & Express
+This repository contains the backend code along with monitoring & Logging feature for the Hack-to-Hire project by IndiGo, lab37.
+The UI/UX is crafted using Prometheus, Grafana & Loki

 ## Problem Statement